alexwlchan/alexwlchan.net/src/_drafts/github-actions-audit.md

 </code></p>
   <p>
     It prints them with a null byte (<code>\0</code>) between them, which makes it possible to split the filenames in the next step.
-    By default it uses a newline, but a null byte is a bit safer, in case you encounter filenames which include newline characters.
+    By default it uses a newline, but a null byte is a bit safer, in case you have filenames which include newline characters.
   </p>
   <p>
     I know that I always use <code>.yml</code> as a file extension, but if you sometimes use <code>.yaml</code>, you can replace <code>-name '*.yml'</code> with <code>\( -name '*.yml' -o -name '*.yaml' \)</code>
   </p>
   <p>
     I have a bunch of local repos that are clones of open-source projects, and not my code, so I care less about what GitHub Actions they’re using.
-    I could exclude them by adding extra <code>-path</code> rules, like <code>-not -path './cpython/*'</code>.
+    I excluded them by adding extra <code>-path</code> rules, like <code>-not -path './cpython/*'</code>.
   </p>
 </dd>
 <dt>